 - Spread stuffing ingredients over the inside of turkey breast to within 1-inch of the edge.

-- Place turkey breast in a roasting pan.
+- Place the turkey breast in a roasting pan.
 Dot the top with butter and drizzle with olive oil.
+Season with salt and black pepper.

-- GARLIC HERB SAUCE: Melt butter over medium heat.
-Add flour, reduce heat to medium-low and cook 2 minutes, whisking constantly.
+- Melt the butter over medium heat.
+Add flour, reduce heat to medium-low and cook for 2 minutes, whisking constantly.

 - Add wine and continue whisking 1 minute.

-- Slowly add 2 1/2 cups chicken broth, garlic and herbs.
-Bring to a boil, reduce heat to low and simmer 4-5 minutes or until thickened.
+- Slowly add the chicken broth, cream and garlic.
+Bring to a boil, reduce heat to low and simmer for 4 to 5 minutes or until thickened.

 Am I reading this correctly- just 1/2 of the boneless turkey breast?
 Sounds wonderful and just about the right size for 2 of us and love the stuffing.
 We eat a fair amount of turkey and this sounds great..